eXpOSNitc/expos-docs/docs/os_design/process_table.md

+!!! note
-**Note1:** In the XSM machine, the first three bits of the second word stores the reference bit, valid bit and the write permission bit.
+    In the XSM machine, the first three bits of the second word stores the reference bit, valid bit and the write permission bit.
 The fourth bit is the dirty bit which is not used by eXpOS.

 For more information, see [XSM.](../arch_spec.html)

+!!! note
-**Note2:** In the eXpOS implementation on the XSM architecture, if a page is not loaded to the memory, but is stored in a disk block, the disk block number corresponding to the physical page number is stored in the [disk map table](#disk_map_table) of the process.
+    In the eXpOS implementation on the XSM architecture, if a page is not loaded to the memory, but is stored in a disk block, the disk block number corresponding to the physical page number is stored in the [disk map table](#disk_map_table) of the process.
 If memory access is made to a page whose page table entry is invalid, a *page fault* occurs and the machine transfers control to the Exception Handler routine, which is responsible for loading the correct physical page.

+!!! note
-**Note3:** The Page Table is present in page 58 of the memory (see [Memory Organisation](../os_implementation.html)), and the SPL constant [PAGE\_TABLE\_BASE](../support_tools-files/constants.html) points to the starting address of the table.
+    The Page Table is present in page 58 of the memory (see [Memory Organisation](../os_implementation.html)), and the SPL constant [PAGE\_TABLE\_BASE](../support_tools-files/constants.html) points to the starting address of the table.
 PAGE\_TABLE\_BASE + PID*20 gives the begining address of page table entry corresponding to the process with identifier PID.

 #### PER-PROCESS DISK MAP TABLE